smitelli/scottsmitelli.com/src/content/articles/apple-id-security-questions/index.md

 So began my week of hell.

-The website you're supposed to visit to manage your Apple ID is {{% link apple-id %}}HREF{{% /link %}}.
+The website you're supposed to visit to manage your Apple ID is {{% link apple-id true /%}}.
 I went there, logged in without any issue, and looked for something resembling a change password page.
 Ah, "Passwords and Security," perfect.
 I followed the link, and was then prompted to "Please answer [my] security questions." **Who was my favorite teacher**, and **what was my least favorite car?**

 Who was my favorite teacher?
 Honestly, I'd forgotten the names of most of the teachers I've had.
 Of the ones I did remember, none of them really stood out as being worthy of a "favorite" label.
 My least favorite car?
 I didn't even remember answering that question.
 The car whose design offended me the most? _(Was the Pontiac Aztek popular when I originally answered these?)_ The least favorite car of all the cars I've owned?
 I've never actually owned a single car!